RahulUNC/SwiftTrip/readme.md

 - Google Maps Direction API
   - The direction api is called to find the directions from a users location to a place the select in the application  (restaurant, attraction)
   - The user placeId that was geocoded prior is pulled from Firestore and directions are provided
-- Google Maps Embed API
+- Google Maps Javascript API
-  - The Embed API is shown to render a small square on each location card element to show where that location is located in Chapel Hill
+  - This API is used to retrieve an iframe embedd of a Google Maps Objec with directions rendered on top of the map

-## AWS Lambda Functions
+## AWS Backend
-I have created two lambda functions set up as cron jobs to update the DynamoDB tables every 24 hours.
+I have created two lambda functions set up as cron jobs to update DynamoDB tables every 24 hours.
 Two other functions take the data from DynamoDB process it and display it back to the application via exposed API endpoints created in AWS API Gateway.
 This ensures that the front end stays relatively light as all data processing is on the backend.
+All of the infomration that is rendered on my main two application pages is stored completely in DynamoDB in AWS

 ## Firebase Configuration
-Firebases house the hosting for the entire website as well as user accounts and other backend functions.
-All user information is stored in Firestore.
+Firebases houses the hosting for the entire website as well as user accounts.
 Access to application resources are only permitted if there is logged in user.
 From here 5 firebase functions call outside resources (AWS API Endpoints, Geocode API, Directions API, and OpenWeatherMap).

 ## Other Info
 All API access keys have been removed from this repository.

+## Projected Point Break Down
+1. 5 API's (APIFY, OpenWeatherMap, Geocode, Direction, Maps Javascript) : 55 Points
+2. Complete Backend Framework (Mixed with Firebase and AWS, confirmed with Chris) : 30 Points
+3. Autocomp (Both Address fields in forms uses the Places Autocomplete API) : 10 Points
+4. Dark Mode (Synced With User) : 5 Points

+Points total up to 100, 10 extra for any margin of error